Iowa-class battleship: Aircraft (1943–1969)

 When they were commissioned during World War II, the Iowa-class battleships came equipped with two aircraft catapults designed to launch floatplanes.
 Initially, the Iowas carried the Vought OS2U Kingfisher and Curtiss SC Seahawk, both of which were employed to spot for the battleship's main gun batteries – and, in a secondary capacity, perform search-and-rescue missions.

 By the time of the Korean War, helicopters had replaced floatplanes and the Sikorsky HO3S-1 helicopter was employed.
-New Jersey made use of the Gyrodyne QH-50 DASH drone for her Vietnam War deployment in 1968–69.
+New Jersey made use of the Gyrodyne QH-50 DASH drone for her Vietnam War deployment in 1968–1969.

 Conversion proposals

 Line drawings of the proposed aircraft carrier conversion for hulls BB-65 and BB-66.
 Plans to move forward with this conversion were ultimately dropped, and both hulls were eventually scrapped.

-Concept artwork of what Kentucky may have looked like had she been completed as a guided missile battleship.

 The Iowa class were the only battleships with the speed required for post-war operations based around fast aircraft carrier task forces.
 There were several proposals in the early Cold War to convert the class to take into account changes in technology and doctrine.
 These included plans to equip the class with nuclear missiles, add aircraft capability, and – in the case of Illinois and Kentucky – a proposal to rebuild both as aircraft carriers instead of battleships.

 Initially, the Iowa class was to consist of only four battleships with hull numbers BB-61 to BB-64: Iowa, New Jersey, Missouri, and Wisconsin.
 However, changing priorities during World War II resulted in the battleship hull numbers BB-65 and BB-66 being reordered as Illinois and Kentucky, respectively; Montana and Ohio were reassigned to hull numbers BB-67 and BB-68.
 At the time these two battleships were to be built a proposal was put forth to have them constructed as aircraft carriers rather than fast battleships.
 The plan called for the ships to be rebuilt to include a flight deck and an armament suite similar to that placed aboard the s that were at the time under construction in the United States.
 Ultimately, nothing came of the design proposal to rebuild these two ships as aircraft carriers and they were cleared for construction as fast battleships to conform to the Iowa-class design, though they differed from the earlier four that were built.
 Eventually, the light cruisers were selected for the aircraft-carrier conversion.
 Nine of these light cruisers would be rebuilt as light aircraft carriers.